-Staff Analysis: If no person whose substantial interests are affected by the proposed agency action issues files a protest within 21 days of the issuance of the order, a Consummating Order will be issued.
-However, the docket should remain open for staff's verification that the revised tariff sheets and customer notice have been filed by the utility and approved by staff.
-When the PAA issues are final and the tariff and notice actions are complete, this docket may be closed administratively.
+ORDERED that if no person whose substantial interests are affected by the proposed agency action files a protest within twenty-one days of the issuance of the order, a Consummating Order will be issued.
+The docket shall remain open for our staff's verification that the revised tariff sheets and customer notice have been filed by the utility and approved by staff.
+It is further

+ORDERED that when the proposed agency action portions of this Order are final and the tariff and notice actions are complete, this docket may be closed administratively.